 Leave the mix and match game in your wardrobe, not with your milk!
 Mixing fresh breast milk with refrigerated or frozen breast milk is like a game of hot and cold, and it’s just not a nice experience for your bub.
 When you mix them together, the temperature of the milk can change, affecting its quality.
 And quality is key when it comes to your little one’s nutrition.

-The goal is to keep the temperature consistent so that your baby can enjoy the best quality milk.
+The goal is to keep the temperature consistent and stored safely so that your baby can enjoy the best quality milk.

 We know that breast feeding is already a tiring job, and storing breast milk can be just one more thing to think about when you’re already juggling hormones, a healing body, sleep deprivation and the constant adrenaline rush that is caring for a tiny human.
-But by ensuring that your little one is getting the best quality milk, you can rest assured that bub will be healthy and happy.
-From cleaning and labeling to storing and reheating, it’s important to take the necessary precautions to keep your breast milk safe and top-notch quality.
-That amazing breast milk that you are making everyday is a precious gift, and it’s so important to take good care of it – and yourself!
+But by ensuring that your little one is getting the best quality milk, you can rest assured that baby will be healthy and happy.
+From cleaning and labelling to storing and reheating, it’s important to take the necessary precautions to keep your freshly expressed breast milk safe and top-notch quality.
+There’s no shortcutting when it comes to storing breastmilk.
+That amazing expressed breast milk is a precious gift, and it’s so important to take good care of it – and yourself!

 And as always, if breastfeeding is proving a tricky journey for you, reach out to a lactation consultant to support expressing breastmilk.
 A lactation consultant can provide practical tips and support, and give you that little helping hand – because women’s health definitely needs it.
 A lot of women struggling with expressing breastmilk, so you’re not alone and there are resources available, from hand expressing to expressing equipment.

 For any extra information on storage guidelines and how to safely store expressed breast milk, you can access infant feeding guidelines from the Australian government here.